Search

 € 175,00

 BUDDINGH, D(erk).
 Ontdekking van Amerika, en herhaalde zeereizen derwaarts in de X, XI, XII, XII en XIV eeuw (volgens het Koninklijk Oudheidkundig Genootschap van Koppenhagen). 's Gravenhage, J. van der Beek, 1838.Original printed wrappers with decorative border (sl. dam.).
-60,(2) pp. Discovery of America and repeated voyages thither in the 11th-14th century based on the book by C.C.
+60,(2) pp. First edition. - Discovery of America and repeated voyages thither in the 11th-14th century based on the book by C.C.
 Rafn, Antiquitated Americanae, Hafniae 1837.
 According to Sabin 67470 'the fullest and most important work that has yet been published relating to the discovery of America by the Northmen' Cat.
 NHSM I, p.109; Muller, America, p.34; the Dutch edition not in Sabin.
 [Boeknr.: 33468 ]

 € 225,00